Fliplet/fliplet-cli/docs/Data-integration-service.md

 #### 1.6.0 (September 18th, 2019)

 - Support for running post-sync data source hooks on push operations.
-- Support for deleting entries via the new `delete_column` attribute
+- Support for deleting entries via the new `delete_column` attribute.

 #### 1.5.0 (September 3rd, 2019)